-Why Liberalism Failed by Patrick J. Deneen (248 pages, Yale University Press, 2018)
+Why Liberalism Failed by Patrick J. Deneen (Yale University Press, 2018)

 Patrick J. Deneen’s Why Liberalism Failed is just what the philosophical doctor ordered to address the present disarray within the conservative intellectual movement: It is a prescription that requires going back to the very basics.